Ahmed Francis

 Ahmed Francis (12 November 1910 – 31 August 1968) was an Algerian politician and nationalist, born in Relizane in a family originally from Miliana.

 After studying medicine in Paris, France, where he got his doctorate in 1939, Ahmed returned to Algeria and started working in 1942 in Setif, the city of his friend Ferhat Abbas, whom he followed during the political evolution.

-Despite being a Christian, he was the Minister of Economy and Finance of the first Algerian government from 1958 to 1963, making him the only openly non-Muslim Algerian minister.
+He was the Minister of Economy and Finance of the first Algerian government from 1958 to 1963.

 Activism

 Having begun his career as an activist in Paris at the AEMAN (Translated from French to: Association of Muslim Students of North Africa), he participated later in the creation of AML (Translated from French to: Friends of the Manifest of Freedom) before being interned afterwards in the events of May 8, 1945.

 Ahmed Francis got involved with the movement for Algerian rights headed by his relative, the moderate nationalist, Ferhat Abbas.
 Like Abbas, he was arrested by colonial forces after the 1945 Sétif massacres, but later released.
 He then joined Abbas's UDMA movement, which demanded Algerian civil rights and full equality with non-Muslim French, but stopped short of independence from France.
 In 1946, he was elected member of the Constituent Assembly of France as a UDMA representative.

 Discouraged by increasing French political repression, he was eventually convinced to follow Abbas into exile in Cairo, to join the radical-nationalist Front de libération nationale (FLN) in 1956, two years after the FLN had begun an armed revolt for independence.
 He became a member of the Algerian government-in-exile, the GPRA, in the capacity of minister for economy and finances, arguably as something of a figurehead for more radical forces.
 As political infighting increased with independence approaching, he lost his place in the third (1961) ministerial lineup.